-The natural characteristics of the Baltic Sea, such as a long water residency time (around 30 years), a large catchment area which is composed of 14 countries, a population of about 90 million people, and a brackish water environment poor in species, predisposes it to harmful contamination effects.
+The natural characteristics of the Baltic Sea, such as a long water residency time (around 30 years) and a brackish water environment poor in species, predisposes it to harmful contamination effects.

 One of the main effects has been the eutrophication and algal blooming which brings several impacts such as economic, social and reasonably environmental/ecological.
 Therefore the removal of hazardous substances is a priority of the Baltic Sea Strategy.
 Among different options to remediate coastal areas to overcome contamination and existing impacts, dredging has been widely used.
 However, traditional dredging methods are well-known to cause considerable disturbances to the aquatic ecosystems and consequently to human health.
 Sustainable dredging methods are already available but are usually related to high costs if implemented in large scales.